 If your symptoms are causing ongoing pain and discomfort, see your doctor for a proper check.
 Treatment will depend on what is causing your indigestion:

 - If you have discomfort, bloating, feeling full and nausea, you may need to take a medication that helps gut movement (eg, domperidone)

 - If you have a stomach ulcer or acid reflux, you may need to take an acid-blocking medicine such as ranitidine, famotidine or a proton pump inhibitor.

 - If a bacterial infection is causing your symptoms, antibiotics will be prescribed.

 - If your doctor thinks that a medicine you're taking may be causing your indigestion, you might need to change medicines.

 - If depression or anxiety is thought to be leading to stomach pain, antidepressant or anti-anxiety medication may be prescribed.

 Tell your doctor if your symptoms persist after taking the prescribed medication.
 Your medicine may need to be changed or further tests arranged.

-Managing dyspepsia and heartburn in general practice – an update Best Practice Journal, Feb 2011
+Managing dyspepsia and heartburn in general practice – an update Best Practice Journal, NZ, 2011

-Management of dyspepsia and heartburn New Zealand Guidelines Group, Ministry of Health NZ, 2004
+Management of dyspepsia and heartburn NZ Guidelines Group, Ministry of Health NZ, 2004